uwegeercken/artikel/README.md

 - the code in Hexagonal Architecture way
 - CSS and jQuery for frontend styling and functionality
 - Sqlite database for persistence (https://sqlite.org)
-- a Web application using SparkJava and Apache Velocity template technology (https://velocity.apache.org/)
+- Web application using SparkJava and Apache Velocity template technology (https://velocity.apache.org/)
+- Access to the application functionality is secured using Open Policy Agent

 ### Features:
 - add, update, delete products, markets, producers, orders and more